Mobile music: History

+Mobile music is technically any form of music which can be moved.
+This includes musical instruments.
+This article, however, does not go over the history of musical instruments, as there are already articles on such.

+Physical hardware

+Radios

+Radios is one of the earliest forms of technology based mobile music.

+Cassette tape players

+The most prominent and iconic piece of mobile music is Sony's Walkman.
+Another term for it is a mobile cassette tape player, a product which multiple companies created.

+CD players

+The mobile CD player, such as Sony's Discman, is another innovation in the realm of mobile music.

+MP3 players

+The MP3 is step towards a truly digital age of music.

+Mobile phones

 The integration of music in a cellphone was not easy.
 On one hand, technology for portable music had been developed since the 1980s with Sony driving the area with its portable walkman.
 On the other, cellphone technology had focused on the area of imaging, leveraging the user interest in taking pictures and the operator's need to drive data revenues through the use of its network.
 The success of ringtones in driving data revenues had placed operators on guard for interactive applications that could drive revenues.
 Nevertheless, slow data speeds in the GSM and CDMA areas which had 1 and 2G technology, prevented the economic download of music data through networks in comparison with media sites to a computer.
 So operators, which tended to subsidize phones with data capabilities focused more on ringtone, SMS, and picture phones than on music ready phones, and this prevented many manufacturers to develop those phones because their primary customer is the operator and not the user.
 Work on compression algorithms for music was extensive with AMR trying to push the envelope, but the revolution of Napster proliferated the world with the MP3 format and manufacturers began to take notice.
 Another issue was the development of DRM capabilities which helped prevent music piracy and gave mobile music more of a legal status.
 At that time, Apple was revolutionizing the world with the introduction of the new iPods and its iTunes Store.